Islandora-Labs/drupal_filter_validator/README.md

 ## Requirements

 * The shell script uses the `xpath` utility that ships with Ubuntu.
-* mysqlaccess must be intalled on the server where the script is running.
+* mysqlshow must be intalled on the server where the script is running.

 ## Usage